AbstractEmbedded/CoreMIDI-Thru/README.md

 *"You can’t specify a “MIDI thru” connection between two MIDI devices.
 To indicate a MIDI thru connection, connect the two MIDI devices to the same port of the MIDI interface device."*

 Despite this being very poorly written it does seem that you can create Thru Connections between hardware devices by virtue of creating an intermediate "external device" albeit in an extremely unintuitive fashion.
 However, this is the least useful case.
-User cannot create Thru Connections between hardware devices and the IAC driver nor between AudioUnit and other devices as needed.
+Users cannot create Thru Connections between hardware devices and the IAC driver nor between AudioUnit and devices as needed.

 Here are some additional observations on why this may be currently overlooked by devs and pro audio users: